-I currently only have a small student loan that I am in the process of paying off, and a loan on my current house.
-I do not and will not take on debt for purchases (such as a car, etc).
+I currently only have a small student loan that I am in the process of paying off (see above), and a loan on my current house.
+I do not and will not take on debt for purchases (such as a car, travel, or other unnecessary wants).

 Keep household expenses low

-Reduce food bill by planting vegetables.
+Reduce food bill by planting and growing my own vegetables.
 Power bill by having heater set to low during winter.
 No pay TV or other music or video streaming services.

 Become more sustainable

 Currently, we are already producing a lot of vegetables and fruit from our garden.
-I have also been looking at changing our power to either solar or wind (or a mix).
+Our power is fully generated through renewable sources.

 Always have an emergency fund available for when needed

-- the emergency fund never gets too low
+- the emergency fund is a good size

 Continue to learn more about investing and ways of achieving financial freedom.
-Further learning in developing my website.
+Further learning in developing my website and writing articles

 Continue to build my relationships in the financial independence community